 WASHING: Use the right water temperature (Cold water for delicates, shrinkable clothes and darks that could bleed.
 Warm for mildly soiled clothes and man-made fabrics.
 Hot water is for whites, bedding and towels and work clothes.)

 Clean out your washer at least once a month.
 I use Affresh for cleaning the washer and there is a setting for cleaning on my washer.

-DRYING: I don’t use fabric softener sheets because I have not found any that play with the allergies in my family.
-If you use something that is gentle and works well, please let me know.
+DRYING: I don’t use fabric softener sheets because I have not found any that play nicely with the allergies in my family.
+We use the Dropps dryer balls to minimize drying times (saves energy), softens clothes and can add scent by simply adding essential oils to the balls.
 Use the most eco-friendly heat setting to get the job done and pay attention to care labels.

 FOLDING: My biggest tips for folding is to fold near the place that you will be putting the clothes away, so you are more likely to put it away (or your kids are more likely to put it away).
 Also, I do use the Marie Kondo folding for my shirts, pants and under ware.
 Click here for short tutorials on how to fold Marie Kondo style.

 PUTTING AWAY: Once the laundry is folded, we have a basket for each person in the family and the person will take their basket and put their laundry away.
 I am just entering the stage where my children can do this on their own, so if you have really little ones, I still suggest you fold near the site of where the clothes go.